Unipisa/dm-manager/README.md

 ## development

 Use two terminals for backend and frontend.
-The commands will watch file modifications and restart automatically.

 For the backend you have to start a mongodb instance once.
 You can use
 docker: